Baseflow/Xamarin-Sidebar/README.md

-Monotouch-SlideoutNavigation
+Xamarin-SlideoutNavigation
 ============================

-A slideout navigation control for Monotouch.
+A slideout navigation control for Xamarin.